alvertogit/codetest/README.md

 ### HOW TO RUN EXERCISE 2 **WITHOUT DOCKER COMPOSE**

-Please note that this procedure requires having a running [postgreSQL] database accesible locally through 5432 port on your system.
+Please note that this procedure requires having a running [PostgreSQL] database accesible locally through 5432 port on your system.
 [Django] is used directly without employing [NGINX] or [Gunicorn].

 First create environment **.env** file using **.env.example** file as template inside **mysite** folder.
 Make sure that *POSTGRES_HOST=postgres_db* line is commented in **.env** or assign the value to *POSTGRES_HOST=127.0.0.1*.

-As next step to be able to run Exercise 2 is mandatory to create in [postgreSQL] an user called *'codetest'* with password *'codetest'* and a database *'codetest'*.
+As next step to be able to run Exercise 2 is mandatory to create in [PostgreSQL] an user called *'codetest'* with password *'codetest'* and a database *'codetest'*.

 The user and the database can be created with the following commands from shell.